sofiiir/texas-extreme-weather-event-impacts/README.md

 # Houston Blackouts Analysis February 2021
 #### Author : Sofia Rodas

 This repository analyzes the blackouts that occurred in Houston Texas in February 2021.
 Geospatial remote sensing data was employed to calculate estimations of the far reaching implications of the freezes that caused life threatening blackouts in Houston Texas.
+Final products include maps showing luminence before and after electricity losses, a map of census tracts affected by the blackouts, and visuals to analyze how income may have affected blackout susceptibility.

 ## Data Access: